Clemapfel/jluna/docs/manual.md

 0.5 0.5 0.3
 ```

+### Example Summary

 This section was quite complicated, a fully working `main.cpp` replicating this `RGBA` example can be found [here](./rgba_example.cpp).
 Users are encouraged to play with it, to further their understanding of the usertype interface.

 ### Additional Member Functions

-In addition to the steps outlined in this section, `Usertype<T>` offers the following additional members / member functions:
+In addition to functions used for steps outlined in this section, `Usertype<T>` offers the following additional members / member functions:

 + `Usertype<T>::original_type`
   - typedef equal to `T`